 Many adults suffer from biliary dyskinesia during middle or late adulthood, especially women, who develop gallstones much more than men do.
 Biliary dyskinesia natural treatment has properties that promote choleretic action.
 It stimulates the liver cells to produce bile and improves the gallbladder contractions to help the duodenum eliminate bile efficiently.

 Listed below are the most common methods of natural treatment for cholecystitis

 Biliary dyskinesia diet – Essential part of any natural treatment for cholecystitis and biliary dyskinesia

-The following Biliary dyskinesia diet can help reduce gallbladder stress because they are overall easier for the body to digest, contain only natural fats, and provide important nutrients like antioxidants and fiber:
+The following Biliary dyskinesia diet can help reduce gallbladder stress because they are overall easier for the body to digest, contains only natural fats, and provides essential nutrients like antioxidants and fiber:

 High fiber foods

 - High-fiber foods are a biliary dyskinesia diet that helps reduce the risk of gallstones.
 Good sources of fiber to aid digestion include soaked/sprouted beans and legumes, nuts, seeds, and fresh vegetables and fruits.

 Beets, Artichokes, and Dandelion Leaves